louking/contracts/docs/contract-admin-guide.rst

    :Client: the name of the :term:`client`
    :Services: one or more services which the client is contracting for
    :Max Participants: this is used to determine the pricing for finishline :term:`services <service>`
+   :Lead: the leader who will run the finish line operation on the day of the :term:`event`.
+This needs to be
+      finalized well before the event so that emails are sent properly to all concerned

 Before you can generate a contract for premium promotion service (only), you need at least the following:

    :Race: the name of the :term:`race`
    :Date: the date of the :term:`event`
+   :Course: the :term:`course` the :term:`race` will be run on
    :Client: the name of the :term:`client`
    :Services: one or more services which the client is contracting for

-The other field which must be filled in soon is the following, but this doesn't need to be ready before the contract is sent.

-   :Lead: the leader who will run the finish line operation on the day of the :term:`event`.
-This needs to be identified
-      well before the event so that emails are sent properly to all concerned

 The remaining fields are useful as well, and should be filled in if applicable and known.